sylvaindecout/jooq-handson/doc/conclusion.md

 ## Step back

-Let's take a step back and check how the situation has changed.
+Let's take a step back and check how the situation has changed (you may refer to [Solution branch](https://github.com/sylvaindecout/jooq-handson/tree/Solution) in case you doubt your implementation).

 ![Before/after comparison](images/before_after.svg)